henwix/yt_api/README.md

 * https://YOUR_GRAFANA_DOMAIN/ - Grafana monitoring

-### Production deployment *without Grafana Monitoring*
+## Production deployment *without Grafana Monitoring*

 1. Run `make certbot-create-p` to create SSL certificates using Certbot.
     * Certbot uses `80` port to accept challenge and create new certificates - make sure the port is available
-    * Make sure certificate files are created in the expected directory
+    * Make sure certificate files are created in the expected directory: `/etc/letsencrypt/live/<domain>`
 2. Copy `.env.example` to `.env`
 3. Change the default values for the variables in `.env`:
     * *NGINX_CONFIG_NAME* &ndash; to `nginx.conf`